Not all types of DVDs, DVD-Rs, Blu-Rays or BD-Rs play in all players. This may be because the player you tried to play it in:

 What do you do about this?

-1. You can get a Blu-Ray player such as the Sony BDP-1200 or BDP-s3100 which we know to be compatible with ALL Squadron DVDs and Blu-Rays
+1. If you have a Hybrid Blu-Ray which your Blu-Ray player can't access, you can get a Blu-Ray player such as the Sony BDP-s390, BDP-s1200, BDP-s3100 or BDP-s5390 which we know will play the hybrid Blu-Rays and will be compatible with ALL Squadron DVDs and Blu-Rays.
+They sell for about $30 on eBay.

 2. You can try updating the firmware on your Blu-Ray or DVD player.
 If you bought it in 2011 and it's 8 years old it may not have the built-in capacity to play BD-Rs until you update it.
 Go to the website of the manufacturer of the Blu-Ray player and search the site on the term "firmware" or simply search on Google or another search engine on the model number of your player and the phrase "update firmware" and follow the instructions on the page you arrive at on how to update your machine and make it more compatible with different kinds of media.